searchableai/KitanaQA/README.md

 ## Adversarial Training
 Our implementation is based on the ALUM model, proposed here [https://arxiv.org/pdf/2004.08994.pdf].
 We have corrected a number of issues in the original formalism and improved algorithm robustness, adding flexible adversarial hyperparameter scheduling, as well as support for fp16.

+## Adversarial Attack
+A key measure of robustness in neural networks is the so-called white-box adversarial attack.
+In the context of Transformer-based Question-Answer models, this attack seeks to inject certain types of noise into the input embeddings and assess performance on the original labels.
+Here, we implement the project gradient descent (PGD) attack mechanism, bounded by the l-inf ball.
+Metrics can be calculated for non-adversarial and adversarial evaluation, making robustness studies much more streamlined and accessible.

 ## Augmenting Input Data
 The following perturbation methods are available to augment SQuAD-like data: